adilbekm/benford-covid19/README.md

 For full results, please see the following files:

-`usa_rank.csv` — File showing how each U.S. state or territory ranks from best to worst, based on how their COVID-19 case numbers fit into Benford's Law.
+`usa_rank.csv` — File showing how each U.S. state or territory ranks from most accurate to least accurate, based on how their COVID-19 case numbers fit into Benford's Law.
 The last column has the file name with the Benford plot for the location.

 `usa_output/` — Folder with Benford plots for U.S. states and territories.

-`world_rank.csv` — File showing how each country and province ranks from best to worst, based on how their COVID-19 case numbers fit into Benford's Law.
+`world_rank.csv` — File showing how each country and province ranks from most accurate to least accurate, based on how their COVID-19 case numbers fit into Benford's Law.
 The file is searchable.
 The last column has the file name with the Benford plot for the location.

 `world_output/` — Folder with Benford plots for world countries and their provinces.